JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/P.md

 > Personality is never spontaneous; it is the gift of the Paradise Father.
 Personality is superimposed upon energy, and it is associated only with living energy system identity can be associated with nonliving energy patterns. <a id="s86_227"></a>[UB 0:5.4](/en/The_Urantia_Book/0#p5_4)

 > The Universal Father is the secret of the reality of personality the bestowal of personality, and the destiny of personality.
 The Eternal Son is the absolute personality, the secret of spiritual energy morontia spirits, and perfected spirits.
-The Conjoint Actor is the spirit-mind personality, the source of intelligence, reason, and the universal mind.
-[UB 0:5.5](/en/The_Urantia_Book/0#p5_5)
+The Conjoint Actor is the spirit-mind personality, the source of intelligence, reason, and the universal mind. <a id="s88_356"></a>[UB 0:5.5](/en/The_Urantia_Book/0#p5_5)

 > The personality of mortal man is neither body, mind, nor spirit; neither is it the soul.
 Personality is the one changeless reality in an otherwise ever-changing creature experiences and it unifies all other associated factors of individuality.
 The personality is the unique bestowal which the Universal Father makes upon the living and associated energies of matter, mind, and spirit, and which survives with the survival of the morontial soul. <a id="s90_447"></a>[UB 0:5.11](/en/The_Urantia_Book/0#p5_11)